mikoskinen/Blazor.CommandButton/readme.md

 * Button is disabled if user doesn't have the appropriate authorization
 * Button is disabled if some required input is missing.

-This release has been tested with the server side version of .NET Core v3.0.0-preview9 Blazor.
+This release has been tested with the server side version of .NET Core v3.0.0 Blazor.
+Please note that the library has only been tested with the server-side version of Blazor but there's no known issues with the WebAssembly-version.

 [![NuGet](https://img.shields.io/nuget/v/CommandButton.Blazor.svg)](https://www.nuget.org/packages/CommandButton.Blazor/)